 The rich aroma of your morning brew is another scent on the feline “no” list.
 The chemical profile of coffee, specifically the caffeine, is something cats instinctively avoid.

 Many gardeners use dried coffee grounds as an olfactory barrier to keep neighborhood cats from using their flower beds as a litter box.
 It’s a powerful, bitter scent that signals “stay away” to a roaming feline.
+Worth noting: actual caffeine ingestion is genuinely toxic to cats, which pairs with several other everyday risks covered in our cat food and nutrition guide.

 7. The Strange Case of Bananas